sympy/sympy/doc/src/modules/combinatorics/fp_groups.rst

 * The construction of all subgroups having index less than some (small) specified positive integer, using the *Low-Index Subgroups* algorithm.

+* Algorithms for computing presentations of a subgroup of finite index in a group defined by finite presentation.

 For a description of fundamental algorithms of finitely presented groups we often make use of *Handbook of Computational Group Theory*.